MicrosoftDocs/azure-ai-docs/articles/search/retrieval-augmented-generation-overview.md

 + [JavaScript](https://aka.ms/azai/js)
 + [Java](https://aka.ms/azai/java)

+If tools and templates don't satisfy your application requirements, you can build a custom RAG solution using Azure AI Search APIs.
 The remainder of this article explores how Azure AI Search fits into a custom RAG solution.

 ## Custom RAG pattern for Azure AI Search